oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 * using and verifying unique value for the OAuth `state` parameter to carry a CSRF token
 * if the application is using OpenID Connect, by using and verifying the OpenID Connect `nonce` parameter as described in {{OpenID}}

-See {{Section 2.1 of -oauth-security-topics}} for additional details on selecting a proper CSRF defense for the Authorization Code flow.
+See {{Section 2.1 of RFC9700}} for additional details on selecting a proper CSRF defense for the Authorization Code flow.

 #### Refresh Tokens {#pattern-oauth-browser-rt}